fixm-ccb/fixm-user-manual-4.3.0-testing/docs/general-guidance/rules-for-absent-data.md

     interpretation is dictated by the FF-ICE Implementation Guidance Manual which states the following:

-> *7.4.3.6 A Flight Plan Update is only required to contain those items
+> *6.4.3.6 A Flight Plan Update is only required to contain those items
 > that have changed (in addition to the mandatory items specified for an
 > Update message), i.e. it is not necessary to resend complete flight
 > data.
 Data items that were included in the previous version of the
 > flight plan and have not been included in the Flight Plan Update will
 > remain unchanged.
 This means that a mechanism is required to identify
-> when a flight plan data item is to be deleted.”*
+> when a flight plan data item is to be deleted.*

+<ul>This use of nil is only appropriate for non-repeating elements.
+As
+     explained in the Implementation Guidance, repeating elements must be updated as a group rather than modifying or deleting individual components:</ul>

+> *6.4.3.9 Individual elements within a repeating sequence of elements
+> such as those found within a route/trajectory group or a climb/descent
+> performance profile cannot be modified or deleted.
+The entire group
+> must be updated as required.*

+<ul>Though not stated explicitly in the Implementation Guidance, this
+     also applies to elements found under choice structures.
+That is, elements under a choice structure do not need to be nilled out and replaced.
+When a choice structure is received as part of an update, it replaces the previous entry entirely.</ul>

 -   A nil element included in an FF-ICE Flight Data Response Message will indicate that the data item is explicitly declared as not